aldick/casino/backend/readme.md

     "is_win": // true or false
     "payout": // number
     "result": // random integer between 0 and 36
-    "bet_type": "color",
+    "balance": // current balance of the user after the game "bet_type": "color",
     "bet_value": "red"
   }